 Our mission is to enhance and preserve the quality of life and sense of community through effective and efficient management of the VGC, enforcement of rules and covenants to preserve property values, and support initiatives and capital Improvements benefiting the greater good of the community.
 In all our activities to achieve our vision and mission we value integrity, fairness, consistency and common sense, community participation, respect, cooperation and sense of community.

-Member and Board Responsibilities to Vision - The MPMA board of directors recognizes that actions it takes involving the expenditure of association funds must be in support of the association's vision.
-Likewise, association members and VGC villages also understand that any projects they want the board of directors to authorize must likewise be consistent with one or more of the vision elements before the board can approve action.
-Accordingly, association goals and initiatives must be planned and vetted so that requested actions are supportable with necessary resources and serve the best interests of the association and its members.
+Member and Board Responsibilities to Vision - The MPMA board of directors, always acting lawfully, recognizes that actions it takes involving the expenditure of association funds must be in support of the association's vision.
+Likewise, association members and VGC Villages also understand that any projects they want the board of directors to authorize must likewise be consistent with one or more of the vision elements before the board can approve action.
+Accordingly, association goals and initiatives must be planned and vetted so that requested actions are supportable with necessary resources and serve the best collective interests of its members.
+Associations succeed when they cultivate a true sense of community, active homeowner involvement, and a culture of building consensus.